-During the year, the HR department had implemented several policies to enhance the benefits for the workers and staff which include contributing to their social security in 5 category, transport allowances, seasonal greeting & gifts, annual paid leaves & free vocation, medical check-up expenses and paid medical leaves etc. For married female workers, they are eligible to apply for paid leave when they have a new born baby.
-For recruitment effort, there were more than 50 recruitment activities during the year.
+During the year, the HR department had implemented several policies to enhance the benefits for the workers and staff which include contributing to their social security in 5 categories, transport allowances, seasonal greeting & gifts, annual paid leaves & free vocation, medical check-up expenses and paid medical leaves etc. For married female workers, they are eligible to apply for paid leave when they have a new born baby.
+For recruitment effort, there were more than 10 recruitment activities during the year.
 Trainees are given in- house training and coaching by the seniors, internship programs are extended to schools which collaborate with us.
-Company maintains a relatively stable employee union since the incorporation.
-Headed by the manager of General Affairs Department.
-Its role is to facilitate an effective communication channel with the management and organizing activities in cohesive building and enhancing corporate cultures.
+Company maintains a relatively stable employee union since incorporation.
+Headed by the manager of General Affairs Department, its role is to facilitate an effective communication channel with the management and organizing activities in cohesive building and enhancing corporate cultures.

-Costs austerity measures have been implemented to ensure the manpower are slimmed without compromising our productivity and innovative in our product lines.
+Costs austerity measures have been implemented to ensure the manpower are streamlined without compromising productivity and innovation in our product lines.
 More R&D and higher technical staff will be recruited to strengthen the core technology department in order to cope with the new orders of product other than vanes.